rFarinha/smart-catan/README.md

 ### Wiring

-Connect the WS2812B LED strip to the ESP32:
+Follow the makerworld associated document to build the board.
+Then:
 - Connect the LED data line to GPIO 4 (default, can be changed in `main.cpp`)
 - Connect the LED power (5V) and ground to appropriate power supply
 - Make sure your power supply can handle the current required by the LEDs